Glasgow Wanderers F.C.: Scottish Football Federation

 The club was evidently ambitious, with a full programme for 1890–91, including a New Year tour of the north, and a match at Thistle F.C. which saw captain William Dewar sent off for using bad language.
 For 1891–92, despite the club's youth, it looked to join a football league, and club secretary John Dewar was one of the motive forces behind forming the Scottish Football Federation.
-The Federation was a competition for clubs overlooked by the new Scottish League and Scottish Football Alliance, forming a de facto third tier competition.
-However Dewar left the club for Sunderland Albion F.C. before the season was properly under way and the club struggled, losing its first two matches 6–0 (to Royal Albert) and 7–2 (to Albion Rovers) before gaining its first win at Burnbank Swifts.
+The Federation was a competition for clubs overlooked by the new Scottish League and Scottish Football Alliance, forming a de facto third-tier competition.
+However Dewar left the club for Sunderland Albion before the season was properly under way and the club struggled, losing its first two matches 6–0 (to Royal Albert) and 7–2 (to Albion Rovers) before gaining its first win at Burnbank Swifts.
 The club struggled for the rest of the season, being bottom of the table after 18 matches, although a late run of wins saw the club climb above Motherwell and Burnbank (whose game against Falkirk never took place).

 Its Cup runs were also short-lived, losing in the first preliminary round of the Scottish Cup to Partick Thistle, and in the second round of the Glasgow Cup (after a bye in the first) to Clyde.
 The Clyde match was particularly ill-tempered, being described as a "rabble affair" which ended with the Wanderers well behind after players "exchanged blows" and the Wanderers - despite being the home side - were "mobbed off the field".
 The club's protest was dismissed, although Clyde's M'Reedie was cautioned for "blacken[ing] the eyes of M'Innes, of the Wanderers".

 Decline

 The Wanderers withdrew from the Federation at the end of the season and its brief period as a competitive force was already over.
 That Clyde received the cheers in the Glasgow Cup tie at Eglinton Park suggests that the Wanderers had not found support in the crowded Glasgow football environment.
-The club continued to enter the Scottish Cup until 1894–95, and never won a tie.
+The club continued to enter the Scottish Cup (and then the Scottish Qualifying Cup) until 1894–95, and never won a tie.
 The only time the club made it past the first qualifying round of the Scottish Cup was in walking over the United Abstainers in the first preliminary round in 1892.
 Wanderers then lost 9–2 at Pollokshaws in the second preliminary round.

 The club had a similar lack of success in the Glasgow Cup.
 The club entered until 1893–94, and its only win had been its first tie against Cathcart.
-The club's final entry to the competition saw it lose 11–0 at Cowlairs - arriving "very late and a few men short" - and it scratched from its final Scottish Cup entry after being drawn to play Motherwell.
+The club's final entry to the competition saw it lose 11–0 at Cowlairs - arriving "very late and a few men short" - and it scratched from its final Scottish Qualifying Cup entry after being drawn to play Motherwell.
 The club does not appear to have played during the 1894–95 season and was formally struck from the Scottish Football Association register in August 1895.